 How is a contribution limit determined for each spouse if one or both spouses have an HDHP with family coverage?

 EXAMPLE: Leah and Jon are married.
 They are both 42 years old and both have family coverage under HDHPs.
-In this scenario, Leah and Jon in aggregate cannot exceed a contribution of $7,100 for 2020.
-Each may contribute $3,550 to an HSA for 2020, unless they decide to divide the amount in a different way.
+In this scenario, Leah and Jon in aggregate cannot exceed a contribution of $7,200 for 2021.
+Each may contribute $3,600 to an HSA for 2021.

 Archer MSA contributions: The family coverage limit is reduced by any contributions to Archer MSAs.